 So when the folks at Nutella asked me to share the passion that makes me happy, I knew this part of me would be the obvious passion.
 But there’s one other passion (several, actually), that you may not know about.

 Another Passion: Health

 I’m kind of a gym rat.
 Not the seedy gross kind, mind you.
 It’s just that exercise is important to me, plain and simple.
 You can count on finding me at the gym each morning if I’m not in my kitchen.

 Health has always been important to me for about as long as cooking has been, and it goes hand in hand.
 Eating homemade food and keeping fit, whether it’s rollerblading with friends (that, I abandoned after we moved to this more hilly part of the country), taking hikes, or more likely, going to the gym — it is what I need to feel whole, to get me through my day.

 These days, I opt for classes.
 They’re fun, and they’re much better at motivating me than going for a run (I admit to being the worst at motivating myself on a run).

 Everyone has a passion.
 What’s yours?
 What makes you happy?

-But as you know, when you add some Nutella, you Spread the Happy, and I guarantee you, this will make you smile.
-I know that it made my family smile (my husband even considers this the best thing he’s eaten this month, now that says something).
+But as you know, when you add some Nutella, you Spread the Happy, and I guarantee you, this coconut banana bread will make you smile.
+I know that it made my family smile (my husband even said that this is the best thing he’s eaten this month – now that says something).